yaikobzeray/dev-journal/activity_log.md

 Added JWT authentication to FastAPI using python-jose.
 Implemented access and refresh token rotation.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [FLUTTER] Tuesday, 16 April 2024 — Entry 5

+Built a Flutter form with real-time validation using StreamBuilder and Sink pattern.

+*Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*